-Each year HSOC graduate students elect a representatives to serve on various committees in HSOC: Graduate Committee, Undergraduate Committee, Speakers Committee, and Awards Committee.
-In addition, students also elect representatives for coordinate the Graduate Forum and Graduate Recruitment, as well as to serve on the IAC Graduate Student Advisory Board.
+Each year HSOC graduate students elect a representatives to serve on various committees in HSOC: the Graduate Committee, Undergraduate Committee, Speakers Committee, and Awards Committee.
+In addition, students elect representatives to coordinate the Graduate Forum and assist with graduate recruitment, as well as to serve on the IAC Graduate Student Advisory Board.